rutu-sh/CSCI_6221/README.md

 The basic idea of this project is to create a service for managing user subscriptions and providing alerts based on when the subscription is nearing it's end so that the user can make a decision on continuing/discontinuing the subscription.

+This project compromises of the following components (written in Go):

+1. **Authentication**: This component is used for authenticating and managing the users.
+2. **Subscription Management**: This component is used for managing the subscriptions of the users.
+3. **Alerting**: This component is used for sending alerts to the users when their subscriptions are nearing their end.

 ## Language of choice

-We have used the Go Programming Language for writing the backend for this project.
+We have used the [Go Programming Language](https://go.dev/) for writing the backend for this project.

 ## Architecture